JBlond/debian_build_apache24/README.md

 # Build last apache2.4.x + mod fcgid + last OpenSSL + mod_security

 Build apache 2.4 on debian from scratch with a semi automatic setup.

-This works also on openSUSE / SUSE
+Since OpenSSL 3.0.x this works only on x86_64 Systems.
+32 bit is no longer supported.

 ```
 #clone